cjfiscus/Kmer-it_old/README.md

 RUN_TRIM: Set to yes to run trimmomatic step.
 ADAPTERSPE: Path to file containing paired-end adapters.
 ADAPTERSSE: Path to file containing single-end adapters.
-REF_GENOME: Path to reference genome.
-Leave blank to skip mapping to reference genome.
 O_GENOME: Path to organellar genome (mitochondria and/or plastid genomes).
 Leave blank to skip mapping to organellar genome.
 K: Kmer to count (must be integer).
-REP_ASSEM: Set to yes to do repeat assembly with REPdenovo.
-REPDENOVO: Path to REPdenovo script (main.py).
-REP_CONFIG: Path to REPdenovo configuration file.

 ### Sample file
 Kmer-it requires a file describing the samples to process.
 Each sequencing run is described on one line.
 The file must be tab-delimited and contain the following columns (in order):